-- Maintain the Orange Drop web site to provide accessibility information on the nine MHSW materials - Provide interactive and/or online resource materials (e.g. the Stewardship Ontario website for waste generators and service providers) to foster education and learning in support of collection targets - Utilize opportunities to work co-operatively with Ontario Electronic Stewardship and Ontario Tire Stewardship to efficiently reach the residents and businesses as waste generators - Build awareness of the Orange Drop program with all stakeholders.
+- Maintain the Orange Drop web site to provide accessibility information on the nine MHSW materials - Provide interactive and/or online resource materials (e.g. the Stewardship Ontario website for waste generators and service providers) to foster education and learning in support of collection targets

+- Utilize opportunities to work co-operatively with Ontario Electronic Stewardship, Ontario Tire Stewardship and other waste diversion programs to efficiently reach the residents and businesses as waste generators - Build awareness of the Orange Drop program with all stakeholders.